Will A Treadmill Damage My Floor And Is It Ok Upstairs?

 I got a poor response in that most of the companies didn't even reply at all.
 I do wonder that they didn't respond because they didn't want to incriminate themselves.
 For example they said there wouldn't be a problem and then months down the line they get a lawsuit quoting their "no problem first floor" email when there was.

 I'm so pleased with the companies hat responded and I think they deserve something for their customer service.
 The first and probably the best was Sole Fitness.
-They responded within 15 minutes of email and when I asked them a second question that response was equally as quick.
+They responded within 15 minutes of my email and when I asked them a second question that response was equally as quick.
 Here it is:

 I then asked if they had experienced or heard of any problems with damage to ceilings below the treadmill on the first floor: "No, I haven't ever heard of the ceiling below the machine being damaged due to the use of the treadmill." - Sole Fitness.

 The next company I contacted was Icon Canada, this company is a worldwide leader in manufacturing fitness equipment so I contacted the US division and the Canadian because why not?
 Here is the response I got from the Canadian partners.:

 "Good day they suggest to place the treadmill on a level surface, with at least 8 ft.
 (2.4 m) of clearance behind it and 2 ft.
 (0.6 m) on each side.
 Do not place the treadmill on any surface that blocks air openings.
 To protect the floor or carpet from damage, place a mat under the treadmill.
 Keep the treadmill indoors, away from moisture and dust.
 Do not put the treadmill in a garage or covered patio, or near water.
 I hope this will help you.
 Thank you for contacting Icon of Canada." - Icon Canada.